Outreach / Education Recognition

 Educational Outreach Recognition

 Many faculty, postdocs, graduate and undergraduate students contribute to the effectiveness and success of NCMN’s educational outreach efforts.
 Each year we give the NCMN Ambassador Award for special recognition of a few outstanding faculty who have consistently given countless hours towards furthering education in the area of materials and nanoscience through outreach events and programs.
-The award was presented at the Department of Physics and Astronomy's annual Spring Recognition Luncheon.
 We want to recognize their contributions and say thank you!
 For more information about nanoscience outreach events please visit: http://ncmn.unl.edu/outreach-education.

 In 2016 the Ambassador Award was given to Shireen Adenwalla and Barry Cheung.
 The NCMN Undergraduate Fellow Award was given to Seth Kurfman (Physics and Astronomy 2016 graduate).
 Information on previous recognition awards is available on the recognition archive page.